njsdias/ApacheSpark2-BigData/1-HistRealMoviesRating/README.md

   - Import the source code from your local system

-    - Chosse General -> File System
+    - Choose General -> File System

     - Select the folder fo Source Code that you saved it in a safe place.